HMS Cavendish (R15): Post war service

 Following the war Cavendish paid off into reserve.
 She was selected for modernisation and the work was completed in 1955.
-She emerged from modernisation in 1955 for service with the 6th Destroyer Flotilla as part of the Home Fleet, including service in the Mediterranean.
-In 1960 she was deployed for service with the Far Eastern Fleet at Singapore.
+She emerged from modernisation in 1955 for service with the 6th Destroyer Flotilla as part of the Home Fleet, including service in the Mediterranean Fleet.
+In 1960 she was deployed for service with the Far East Fleet at Singapore.
 In 1964 she returned to Portsmouth and received a brief refit.
 Cavendish was paid off on 1 January 1965 and was sold for scrap to Hughes Bolckow on 2 August 1967.
 She arrived at the breaker's yard in Blyth for scrapping on 14 August 1967.